hhgiap241/k8s-demo-app/README.md

 - Kubernetes cluster consists of a set of worker machine called nodes that run containerized application.
 - Every cluster has at least one node.

+### Namespaces

+- Use case:
+  - Namespace uses to structure our components
+  - Avoid conflicts between teams
+  - Share services between different environments
+  - Access and Resource Limits on Namespaces Level
+- Characteristic:
+  - We cant access most resources from another Namespace
+  - Some components are not namespaced, like Nodes, PersistentVolumes, StorageClasses, etc. They live globally in a cluster.

 ### Control plane components

 - Control plane components make global decisions about the cluster (scheduling) as well as detecting and responsding to cluster events (like start new pod when replica is unstaisfied).